krolow/cv/cv/cv-vinicius-krolow.md

 * CakePHP: Banners control for Siemens
 * Rails: Conrad Caine control

-And a lot of other differents projects, I'm always willing to improve the customers needs, and bring for customers code with a good security and quality.
+And a lot of other different projects, I'm always willing to improve the customers needs, and bring for customers code with a good security and quality.

 ####Developer - Localhost TI (November 2007 - March 2008)